AvivNaaman/xv6-osw/docs/source/TechnicalSpecification/02-containers.md

 and the contents of the `/pconf/tty.c1` and `/pconf/tty.c2` files are empty.

 ## Cgroup usage
 Processes running inside xv6 containers are organized by the pouch utility in a flat cgroup hierarchy.
 Pouch mounts cgroup fs on the `/cgroup` mountpoint, creates a directory `/cgroup/name` for a container identified by the name identification string and takes advantage of the cgroups mechanism control means to allocate resources for the processes running inside the container.
 The directory is removed from the croup hierarchy when the container is destroyed.
 Pouch utility is limiting the container hierarchy to be flat i.e nesting is not supported.
-The layout of `/cgroup` is depicted on below in continuation of the previous example (ca):
+The layout of `/cgroup` is depicted on below in continuation of the previous example (`ca` cgroup for the `ca` container):
 ```sh
 $ ls /cgroup
 .
 5 512